orphu/mcdungeon-docs/configuration.rst

 [halls]
 .......

 Hallways connect rooms.
-Hallways will always been the same width or narrower than the rooms they connect.
+Hallways will always be the same width or narrower than the rooms they connect.

 .. cssclass:: table-bordered